Industrial Companies Survey

 - 3.5Statistical unit

-The basic statistical unit of this operation is the enterprise, understood as the 'smallest combination of legal units that produces goods or services and that enjoys a certain autonomy of decision, mainly when using the resources at its disposal.
-The enterprise can carry out one or more activities in one or more places' (definition of the Regulation of the European Union 696/93).
+The basic statistical unit for these operations is the enterprise, which is understood as “the smallest combination of legal units that is an organizational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
+An enterprise carries out one or more activities at one or more locations.
+An enterprise may be a sole legal unit “’ (definition of the Regulation of the European Union 696/93).

-As of the EEE of 2018, a new operating concept of 'enterprise' is applied, which we will call hereinafter Statistical enterprise and which differs from previous years in that, as of this year, the analogy enterprise=Legal Unit.
-In other words, some Statistical enterprises may be composed of two or more Legal Units.
+As previously explained in section 3.1, a new operational concept for 'Enterprise' is applied for the 2018 SES, which we will hereinafter call the Statistical Enterprise and which differs from previous years in that, beginning this year, the Enterprise = Legal Unit analogy will no longer always be true.
+In other words, some Statistical Enterprises may be made up of two or more Legal Units.

 The reporting unit , or rather, the unit from which the basic information is obtained is the Legal Unit.
 Given that it is perfectly defined and located and has accounting and employment data, the answer is facilitated and homogeneous information is obtained.
 The Legal Units can be legal persons (mercantile enterprises) or physical persons (individual entrepreneurs).